golevelup/nestjs/packages/rabbitmq/README.md

 However, you can do more fancy stuff like inspecting the message properties to decide to requeue or not.
 Be aware that you should not requeue indefinitely...

-Please note that nack will trigger the dead-letter mecanism of RabbitMQ (and so, you can use the deadLetterExchange in the queueOptions in order to send the message somewhere else).
+Please note that nack will trigger the dead-letter mechanism of RabbitMQ (and so, you can use the deadLetterExchange in the queueOptions in order to send the message somewhere else).

 A complete error handling strategy for RabbitMQ is out of the scope of this library.